AshleyLeeB/E-LJP/README.md

   </tr>
 </table>

 The goal of legal judgment prediction (LJP) is to predict results based on facts and provide convincing explanations.
 This task plays a critical role in upholding fairness within the legal system.
 However, the conventional explainable techniques are often convoluted to grasp.
-Large language models have advantages such as natural language output and multi-round dialogue, enabling clearer explanation for users.
+Large language models (LLMs) have advantages such as natural language output and multi-round dialogue, enabling clearer explanation for users.
 The current evaluation benchmarks are limited in handling complex evidence.
-Therefore, there is an urgent need to develop an explainable large language model of LJP and evaluation benchmarks and methods that align with real-world judicial processes to guide and improve model development.
+Therefore, there is an urgent need to develop an **explainable LLM** of LJP and **evaluation benchmarks** and methods that align with real-world judicial processes to guide and improve model development.

 ## Table of Contents
 1. [Overview](#overview)